mouton0815/word-counter-cpp/README.md

 There are lot's of new and mostly *good* features that make the code more concise and programs safer.
 But since all old stuff remains, C++ is much harder to learn than other languages, especially Go.
 * In contrast to Go or Java, the C++ standard library does not provide a blocking queue.
-I had to copy [this one](https://stackoverflow.com/a/12805690) from StackOverflow.
+I had to copy [this one](https://stackoverflow.com/a/12805690) from StackOverflow and added some unit tests.
+* Unicode support in C++ is just terrible (see [here](https://stackoverflow.com/a/17106065)).
+I was not able to make unicode-aware regular expressions and string comparison working, so the C++ version splits and sorts correctly for ASCII texts only.
+I may do a later attempt using the [ICU library](http://site.icu-project.org/design/cpp).